jplesperance/jplesperance.github.io/_posts/2019-12-03-attacking-wifi.md

 * `-w <wordlist>` The wordlist to use to try and crack WEP/WPA-PSK

 ### Airolib DB Crack

+Airolib-ng is a tool for managing and storing ESSIDs and password lists, compute their Pairwise Master Keys, and use them to crack WPA and WPA2 passwords.
 > `aircrack-ng -r <dbName> <capture>`

+* `-r <dbName> - The name of the airolib-ng database`

 ### JTR-based Crack

+This method uses John the Ripper and a wordlist while applying word mangling rules to attempt to crack a WPA/WPA2 Password
 > `john --wordlist=<wordlist> --rules --stdout | aircrack-ng -e <essid> -w - <capture>`

+* `--wordlist=<wordlist> - The word list to use`
+* `--rules - apply word mangling rules`

 ## WEP Attacks